shg8/3DGS.cpp/README.md

 ## Contributing
 If you are interested in integrating your Gaussian Splatting variant, please open an issue or a pull request.
-VulkanSplatting's shaders follow the procedures outlined in the original paper, so it should be relatively easy to port your CUDA code.
+3DGS.cpp's shaders follow the procedures outlined in the original paper, so it should be relatively easy to port your CUDA code.
 With cross-platform support, it's a great way to expand the reach and adoption of your research.
 If there are any questions, feel free to [send me an email](mailto:me@stevengao.net).